 Be warned: not all business credit cards will help…

-If you do decide to use a personal guarantee, it’s important to know that not all the cards out there will be useful for building business credit… in 2013 only some report accounts to D&B street if you apply with a personal guarantee.
+If you do decide to use a personal guarantee, it’s important to know that not all the cards out there will be useful for building business credit… only some report accounts to D&B street if you apply with a personal guarantee.